-From here we head for the Mpumalanga Province and the town of Dullstroom, about 250 kilometres away.
-We will have a few stops along the way to add some water birds to our list.
-Not far off the N4 highway there are some pans and wetlands where we will look for species such as Greater Flamingo, Cape Shoveler, Hottentot and Red-billed Teals, Yellow-billed, White-backed and Maccoa Ducks, Southern Pochard, Black-necked Grebe, Southern Red Bishop and others.
+After a few hours at Rietvlei we will head east, for the Mpumalanga Province and the town of Dullstroom, about 250 kilometres away.
+We will have a few stops along the way to add some waterbirds to our list as well as lunch at an authentic South African roadside restaurant.
+Not far off the N4 highway there are some pans and wetlands where we will look for species such as Greater Flamingo, Cape Shoveler, Hottentot and Red-billed Teal, Yellow-billed, White-backed and Maccoa Duck, Southern Pochard, Black-necked Grebe, Southern Red Bishop and many others.

-Further on we may deviate slightly to check out a South African Cliff Swallow colony before heading on for a late lunch in Dullstroom, our base for the next two days.
-Dullstroom is one of South Africa’s premier flyfishing destinations, while its relatively cool and temperate climate has made it the only place in South Africa where both beech and elm trees grow.
-Furthermore it boasts many restaurants, curio shops and South Africa’s biggest whisky bar!
+Further on we may deviate slightly to check out a South African Cliff Swallow colony before arriving at our base for the next two days.
+Dullstroom is one of South Africa’s premier fly-fishing destinations, while its relatively cool and temperate climate has made it a favourite with well-off people as a weekend getaway destination.
+The town boasts many excellent restaurants, curio shops and South Africa’s biggest whisky bar!

-The altitudes around Dullstroom vary from 2000 – 2250 metres (6500 feet) above sea level, and the habitat comprises open grasslands and rocky hillside.
+But we are here for the birds!
+The altitude around Dullstroom vary from 2,000 to 2,250 metres (6,500 feet) above sea level, and the habitat comprises open grasslands and rocky hillside.
 If time allows we may have a short afternoon drive in the area before getting ready for dinner.
 Species we will be on the lookout for include the endemic Southern Bald Ibis, Cape Longclaw, Ant-eating Chat, Rufous-breasted Sparrowhawk, Buff-streaked Chat, Mountain Wheatear, Pied Starling, Steppe Buzzard, Cape Crow, Common Fiscal, Bokmakierie and many others.

 The Dullstroom area does not hold too many large mammals, though Black Wildebeest, Blesbok, Springbok and other antelope can be seen on farms, having been re-introduced by many landowners.
 Grey Rhebok, Mountain Reedbuck, Yellow Mongoose, Meerkat and Natal Red Rock Rabbit live under free-ranging conditions and can be seen in the area.